 From the entrance hall with a beautiful cupola there are dramatic stairways taking you down into the tunnel.
 If you do not feel like walking, you may also just take one of the four elevators that are just as spectacular as the stairways.
 The tunnel tubes are decorated with mural reliefs which illustrate in a most dramatic way the overlying river Elbe, using images of fish, crayfish, shells, but also of rats and items, that have been thrown away.

 The old Elbe Tunnel was listed as landmarked building in 2003 and was furthermore, on the occasion of it´s 100th birthday, honored as „historical landmark of engineer architecture in Germany“ by the Federal Chamber of Engineers and the Hamburg engineering chamber construction.

 Recently visiting the old Elbe Tunnel has become quite difficult, due to several conructions going on.
-Currently the east tube is being refurbished with the west tube to follow end of 2019.
+Currently the east tube is being refurbished with the west tube to follow starting in June 2019.

 Specially suitable for

-At night, Families with teenage kids, Families with young kids (0-10)
+Families with teenage kids, Families with young kids (0-10), At night